-Principal Investigator:Lorin Crawford is an Assistant Professor of Biostatistics, and a member of the Center for Statistical Sciences (CSS) and Center for Computational Molecular Biology (CCMB) at Brown University.
+Principal Investigator:Lorin Crawford is the RGSS Assistant Professor of Biostatistics, and a core member of the Center for Statistical Sciences (CSS) and Center for Computational Molecular Biology (CCMB) at Brown University.
 Before joining Brown, he received his PhD from the Department of Statistical Science at Duke University where he was formerly co-advised by Sayan Mukherjee and Kris C. Wood.
 As a Duke Dean’s Graduate Fellow and NSF Graduate Research Fellow he completed his PhD dissertation entitled: "Bayesian Kernel Models for Statistical Genetics and Cancer Genomics."
 Dr. Crawford received his Bachelors of Science degree in Mathematics from Clark Atlanta University.
 [Faculty Profile] [CV]

 Graduate Students:Pinar Demetci is a Computational Biology PhD student (on the Computer Science track).
 She graduated from Olin College of Engineering with a BS in Bioengineering and worked on bioinformatic analyses and mathematical models for microbial communities under environmental perturbation.
 Upon graduation, Pinar spent a year in the Gene-Wei Li Lab at the Massachusetts Institute of Technology (MIT), working on various quantiative biology projects.
 Her current research interests broadly include interpretable statistical learning and algorithm design with applications in human genomics and personalized medicine.